damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 How do we plan to use Vue over the long run to make GitLab better, faster, easier and more awesome?

 The plan below is a work in progress and very ambitious, but I believe that it will result in a much better frontend for development and performance.
-This document is also a reference to myself, of the things we plan to do here at GitLab's Frontend.
+This document is also a reference to myself of the things we plan to do here at GitLab's Frontend.

 ## A Healthier Frontend